jessygomes/jessygomes/README.md

 I'm working on small projects at the moment but I intend to level up and create what comes out of my imagination!

-You can contact me via Instagram @inthe_gleam !
+You can contact me via Instagram @inthe_gleam or mail inthegleam@protonmail.com